infinum/android_dbinspector/README.md

 ## Migrations

-For major releases and breaking changes check [wiki migration pages] (https://github.com/infinum/android_dbinspector/wiki/Migrations).
+For major releases and breaking changes check [wiki migration pages](https://github.com/infinum/android_dbinspector/wiki/Migrations).

 ## Contributing
 Feedback and code contributions are very much welcome.
 Just make a pull request with a short description of your changes.
 By making contributions to this project you give permission for your code to be used under the same [license](LICENSE).